SungHoHong2/Ceph-Experiment/Experiments/ceph_crimson/3_Install-Seastar-to-OSD.md

 - there is an interference with the memory profiling
 - I am trying it out by removing the memory profiling
 - google-perftools need to be avoided
+- changing the boost version of Ceph is not allowed

 - it will be good to avoid `spdk` `google-perftools`